chvaldez10/MEng-Fall-Group/ENSF 612/README.md

 ## 📖 Overview

-In our ENSF 612 project, we have developed models to predict the total duration of taxi trips in the bustling heart of New York City (NYC).
+In our ENSF 612 project, we have developed machine learning models to predict the total duration of taxi trips in the bustling heart of New York City (NYC) using **PySpark** (a Python API for Apache Spark).
 This dataset was chosen for its rich insights into the intricate traffic patterns of one of the world's most vibrant cities.

 ---